Tardo/OdooTerminal/ROADMAP.md

 - Use some kind of mock to cover all commands in tests (See Untested Commands section in docs/testing.md)
 - Explicity define the states for the state machine... sounds like a good idea uh?
 - Use better english...
-- Use less flowjs generic types
+- Use less flow generic types
 ```